A DARK DATA QUEST: What I've learned chasing my Cambridge Analytica voter profile across the Atlantic and why data rights are the new civil rights

 For those that have not yet had the opportunity to participate in, or observe a strong product team up close, in this talk Marty will give you a glimpse into some of the important differences that distinguish the best product teams from the rest.

 PS: Marty Cagan will also hold a Product Discovery Workshop in the Media Lab on June 14 (the day after mcb tech).
 Click here for more info.

-Voted one of Europe’s most trailblazing women in digital, Shivvy Jervis is a multi-award winning Futurist, author and broadcaster focusing on meaningful innovation and the digital economy in her talks and video series.
+Voted one of Europe’s most trailblazing women in digital, Shivvy Jervis is a four-time award-winning Innovation Futurist, Advisor and Broadcaster.

 APPLYING AI TO TELL BETTER STORIES

 Yves Bergquist is the Director of the “AI & Neuroscience in Media” Project at the Entertainment Technology Center, where his team is developing next-generation applications drawn from AI and neuroscience for the media and entertainment industry.